Explicit construction of Penrose diagrams for black hole to white hole transition with spacelike thin shells: The Penrose diagram of a Generalized Black-to-White Hole Bouncing Model

 To fix the implicit discontinuity, we can perform the following second coordinate transformation on $(V'_{+}, U'_{+})$ after the first transformation (\ref{ModKS}):

 where $k \equiv \frac{M_{+}}{M_{-}}\sqrt{f_{+}(b)/f_{-}(b)}$ such that

 This transformation is conformal since constant $V'_{+}$ and $U'_{+}$ lines map to constant $V''_{+}$ and $U''_{+}$ lines respectively, \textit{i.e.} the null geodesics are still at $45\degree$.
-Furthermore, the ``locations" of event horizon and especially the thin shell are the same in the modified KS diagram, see Fig.~\ref{fig:second_conformal}.
+Furthermore, the ``locations" of event horizons and the thin shell are unchanged in the modified KS diagram.
+See Fig.~\ref{fig:second_conformal}.
 From Eq.~(\ref{second_conformal_moving_t}) we can see that this transformation rotates trajectories with constant $t_{+}$ in Fig.~\ref{fig:second_conformal}, but keeps the reference ``position'' $t_{+}=0$ unchanged.
-Therefore, following the same procedure introduced in the previous subsection with the extra transformation (\ref{Second_conformal_BHtoWH}), a Penrose diagram of the generalized black-to-white hole bouncing model can be constructed without any illness around the thin shell.
+Therefore, following the same procedure introduced in the previous subsection with the extra transformation (\ref{Second_conformal_BHtoWH}), a Penrose diagram of the generalized black-to-white hole bouncing model can be constructed without discontinuity around the thin shell.
+An example of the resulting Penrose diagram with trajectories of general bounded radial geodesics is given in Fig.~\ref{fig:second_trans_BHtoWH}.